qalid7/compath/README.md

 Single-cell expert pathology annotations from the LATTICe-A cohort are provided under: test_data.
 This test dataset represents one of several external validations performed in the paper.

 The R scripts is provided to regenerate single-cell accuracy results - you should be able to replicate Table S3 from the paper.

+## Multiplex IHC

+By large, this pipeline is designed for H&E images as they make the bulk of our paper.
+We do provide checkpoint files for all steps in this pipeline trained for multiplex IHC images (CD8+, CD4+FOXP3-, CD4+FOXP3+; refer to Methods in the paper).
+However, depending on your IHC images (combination of colors, cytoplasmic/nuclear staining), the pipeline may need some modification or even a fresh training.

 ## Training